Introduction to Online Convex Optimization: Bibliographic Remarks

-\item Let $f(\x):\mathbb{R}^n\rightarrow\mathbb{R}$ be a convex differentiable function and $\K\subseteq \mathbb{R}^n$ be a convex set.
-Prove that $\x^\star\in \K$ is a minimizer of $f$ over $\K$ if and only if for any $\y\in \K$ it holds that $(\y-\x^\star)^{\top}\nabla f(\x^\star) \geq 0$.
+\exer{Let $f(\x):\mathbb{R}^n\rightarrow\mathbb{R}$ be a convex differentiable function and $\K\subseteq \mathbb{R}^n$ be a convex set.
+Prove that $\x^\star\in \K$ is a minimizer of $f$ over $\K$ if and only if for any $\y\in \K$ it holds that $(\y-\x^\star)^{\top}\nabla f(\x^\star) \geq 0$. }

-\item $^*$ Extending Nesterov's accelerated GD algorithm: \\ Assume a black-box access to Nesterov's algorithm that attains the rate of $e^{-\sqrt{\gamma} \ T}$ for $\gamma$-well-conditioned functions, as in Table \ref{table:offline}.
-Apply reductions to complete the second line of Table \ref{table:offline} up to logarithmic factors.
+\exer{ * Extending Nesterov's accelerated GD algorithm: \\ Assume a black-box access to Nesterov's algorithm that attains the rate of $e^{-\sqrt{\gamma} \ T}$ for $\gamma$-well-conditioned functions, as in Table \ref{table:offline}.
+Apply a reduction to obtain the $\frac{\beta}{T^2}$ rate for $\beta$-smooth functions, as in Table \ref{table:offline}, up to logarithmic factors. }